 Figure 9: 'solver', a simple quadratic solver.

-A couple of things to note here:
+A couple of things to note:

 A line beginning with a ‘#’ is a comment line.
 Python ignores it and it is just some plain text to comment on the code.
 It’s just there to explain and/or clarify the code.
 Python will also ignore anything after the ‘#’ if it appears later in a line.

 There is a line ‘import math as m’.
-We’ll go into this later, but it is a way of importing someone else’s code into our program.
-In this case it is a load of mathematical functions.
+We’ll go into this later, but it is a way of ‘importing’ and using someone else’s code in our program.
+In this instance it is a load of mathematical functions.
 In our case we want to use the ‘sqrt()’ (square root) function.
 Notice we’ve imported math as ‘m’, so we use a ‘m.’ before the function name to access it (m.sqrt())

 You can’t just use 4ac and expect Python to know what you mean – you need to explicitly use the multiplication ‘operator’ – 4*a*c